Missouri Inheritance Laws: The Hard Facts Every Family Has to Face

 Transferring Real Estate Without Probate

-Missouri’s “beneficiary deed”—some call it a Transfer on Death Deed—lets an owner name a future heir directly on the property record.
-If it’s recorded before death, the property moves automatically after the owner is gone, never touching probate.
+Missouri’s beneficiary deed—also called a Transfer on Death Deed—lets an owner name a future heir directly on the property record.
+If recorded before death, the property moves automatically after the owner is gone, never touching probate.
 This single step can keep families out of court.

 Plan Ahead, Cut Down on Trouble